opensafely-core/job-server/TESTING.md

 spun up and prepared.
 Note that you can apply this marker at test, class, or module level.
 [See the pytest docs](https://docs.pytest.org/en/7.1.x/example/markers.html).

+Avoid writing to the database when this isn't necessary, as this is costly.
+Model instances can be created with FactoryBoy's `build` rather than `create` strategy if they don't need to be saved to the database.
+Use `bulk_create` and FactoryBoy's `build_batch` where possible when creating multiple objects to reduce the number of transactions required.

+Tests that need to run in a transaction should use `@pytest.mark.django_db(transaction=True)`.
+For example, tests that involve constraints, database triggers, raw SQL, or multiple savepoints (such as using the `atomic` context manager within tests).
+These tests should also be marked as `slow_test`.

+Model changes and migrations that only affect the schema are implicitly tested by `pytest-django` when it applies the migrations while building the test database.
+These types of migrations don't require separate unit tests.
+However, custom or hand-written migrations that perform additional tasks, such as data changes, won't be tested implicitly because the test database is generated empty.
+Such migrations should be tested manually against a recent production dataset and possibly with `pytest` test cases.

 ## Tooling
 We use [coverage.py](https://coverage.readthedocs.io/) to check test coverage on the code base and require 100% coverage for CI to pass.